mrbusche/recipesapp/posts/jackfruit-taquitos.md

 - Rinse and cut jackfruit into "shredded beef" like pieces
 - Heat oil in skillet
 - Add jackfruit and cook for a few minutes
-- Add onion and saute for a few minutes
+- Add onion and sauté for a few minutes
 - Add taco seasoning, water and aminos
 - Cook for about 10 minutes
 - Add jackfruit to tortillas and roll them into little taquitos